 Matteo Ricci enters Beijing

 In 1582, we had left the Jesuit priest/adventurer Matteo Ricci in Zhaoqing, where he continued his pretty impressive work as a linguist, mathematician, and cartographer.
-In the intervening years he had traveled some around China; and in 1598 and a Jesuit colleague had compiled a second Chinese-Portuguese dictionary, “in which tones in Chinese syllables were indicated in Roman text with diacritical marks.”
+In the intervening years he had traveled some around China; and in 1598 he and a Jesuit colleague had compiled a second Chinese-Portuguese dictionary, “in which tones in Chinese syllables were indicated in Roman text with diacritical marks.”

 Now, in 1601, the Wanli Emperor invited him to become an advisor to the imperial court, and he was thus the first Westerner to be invited into Beijing’s Forbidden City.
 This honor was a recognition of his scientific skills– reportedly, the chief among these was his ability to predict solar eclipses, regarded as significant events in the Chinese world.